cfantasia/CMGWPrimeGroup/doc/README.txt

 values).
 To see plots with nice colors, legends, etc. run afterwards o plotMuPt.C to see signal + individual bgd contributions o plotMuPt2.C to see signal +  total bgd contributions

+[NB: To fit the muon-pt spectrum see separate instructions at UserCode/CMGWPrimeGroup/fitting/README_mupt_fits.txt]

 (h) GetChargePtDistribution.C